netdata/netdata/README.md

 Netdata provides full **enterprise hardware** coverage, monitoring all components that provide hardware error reporting, like PCI AER, RAM EDAC, IPMI, S.M.A.R.T., NVMe, Fans, Power, Voltages, and more.

 <small> * Netdata runs on Linux, FreeBSD and macOS.
 For Windows, we rely on Windows Exporter (so a Netdata running on Linux, FreeBSD or macOS is required, next to the monitored Windows servers).</small>

-**KEY CHARACTERISTICS**:<br/>

-- :boom: **Collects data from 800+ integrations**<br/>
-  Operating system metrics, container metrics, virtual machines, hardware sensors, applications metrics, OpenMetrics exporters, StatsD, and logs.

-- :muscle: **Real-Time, Low-Latency, High-Resolution**<br/>
-  All data are collected per second and are on the dashboard immediately after data collection.

-- :face_in_clouds: **Unsupervised Anomaly Detection**<br/>
-  Trains multiple Machine-Learning (ML) models for each metric and uses AI to detect anomalies based on the past behavior of each metric.

-- :fire: **Powerful Visualization**<br/>
-  Fully automated dashboard providing corellated visualization of all metrics, allowing you to understand any dataset at first sight, but also to filter, slice and dice the data directly on the dashboards, without the need to learn a query language.

-- :bell: **Out of box Alerts**<br/>
-  Comes with hundreds of alerts out of the box to detect common issues and pitfalls, revealing issues that can easily go unnoticed.
-It supports several notification methods to let you know when your attention is needed.

-- :sunglasses: **Low Maintenance**<br/>
-  Fully automated in every aspect: automated dashboards, out-of-the-box alerts, auto-detection and auto-discovery of metrics, zero-touch machine-learning, easy scalability and high availability, and CI/CD friendly.

-- :star: **Open and Extensible**<br/>
-  Netdata is a modular platform that can be extended in all possible ways, and it also integrates nicely with other monitoring solutions.

 ---